 Concern with memory permeated Roman literature, history, rhetorical training, and art and architecture.
 This is the first book to look at the phenomenon from a variety of perspectives, including cognitive science.
 There is no orthodoxy in memory studies and the approaches are both empirical and theoretical.
-A central issue is: who and what preserved and shaped cultural memory in Rome and how did that process work?
+A central issue is: who and what preserved and shaped cultural memory in Rome, and how did that process work?
 Areas and subjects covered include the Romans' view of the changing physical fabric of the city, monuments (by etymology related to memory) such as the Arch of Constantine, memory and the Roman triumph, Roman copies of Greek sculpture and their relation to memory, the importance of written information and of continuing process, the creation of memory in Republican memoirs and Flavian poetry, the invention of traditions, and the connection of cultural and digital memory.

 The ten chapters present original findings that complement earlier scholarship from the perspective of memory and open up new horizons for inquiry.
-The introduction by volume editor Karl Galinsky situates the work within current studies on cultural and social memory and the concluding chapter by Daniel Libeskind provides the perspective of a contemporary practitioner.
+The introduction by volume editor Karl Galinsky situates the work within current studies on cultural and social memory, and the concluding chapter by Daniel Libeskind provides the perspective of a contemporary practitioner.

-Additional contributors include Richard Jenkyns, Harriet Flower, T. P. Wiseman, K.-J. Hölkeskamp, Gianpiero Rosati, Diane Favro, Jessica Hughes, Anna Anguissola, Lisa Mignone, and Bernard Frischer.
+Additional contributors include Richard Jenkyns, Harriet I. Flower, T. P. Wiseman, Karl-J. Hölkeskamp, Gianpiero Rosati, Diane Favro, Jessica Hughes, Anna Anguissola, Lisa Marie Mignone, and Bernard Frischer.

 “Preservation?
 Creative distortion?
 Appropriation?
 Memoria Romana explores Rome’s paradoxes as a privileged site for memory work then and now.”